AvcTech-CA/Influencer_Database_Backend/README.md

 # Influencer_Database_Backend
 This is the backend for influencer database
+For AVC